gantry/docs/pages/01.gantry5/05.tutorials/05.adding-a-custom-stylesheet/docs.md

 Once you have added this file, and put your custom CSS/SCSS within, you will need to then navigate to the Gantry 5 administrator, select the **Styles** administrative panel, and click **Recompile CSS** for the Configurations you wish to have the custom styling apply for.

 This will tell Gantry to take the new styling and apply it to the page(s).
 Once you have done this, you should be able to see your changes on the front end.

+>>>> If you come across an error when you hit **Recompile CSS** this is likely due to an issue in the SCSS/CSS.
+At this stage, the compiler is pretty unforgiving and any syntax issues can cause issues.
+Double-check your code, save your changes to the `custom.scss` file, and try again.